qig123/pdf_trans/mybook/Preface/Preface.md

 In comparison to the third edition, PLP-4e includes

+* New chapters devoted to type systems and composite types, in place of the older single chapter on types

 * Updated treatment of functional programming, with extensive coverage of OCaml
 * Numerous other reﬂections of changes in the ﬁeld